From learning to earning

 “I'm making a difference for future New Zealanders.”

-If you enjoy teamwork, a varied workday and learning by doing then this could be the pathway for you.
+If you like working with others, having different tasks every day, and learning by doing stuff yourself, then construction and infrastructure might be perfect for you.
 Work in this incredibly important industry is varied, rewarding and often physically active.
-You can take pride in playing your part to build, repair and maintain New Zealand from below the ground up.
+You can take pride in playing your part to build, repair and maintain Aotearoa New Zealand from below the ground up.

 construction tall

-If you have an interest in making things work, are inquisitive and able to think outside the box then this may be the pathway for you.
-It covers a whole range of working styles from hands-on assembly to cutting-edge research, busy production lines to crafts and computer design.
+This may be the Pathway for you if you like making things work.
+It covers types of work that ranges from hands-on assembly to cutting-edge research, from busy production lines to using complex scheduling software, and from driving or maintaining all types of vehicles and boats to mining and food processing.
 These jobs offer opportunities to make new discoveries and a practical difference to the world.

 engineer v4